 During the 20th century, the architectural debate progressively opened up beyond national borders.
 The post-WWII world saw a sharp increase in exhibitions, journals, congresses and educational initiatives that facilitated the mobility of people and the dissemination of ideas.
-The so-called experimental or visionary architects and groups participated extensively in international exchanges and the mediatisation of their thought and research.
+The so-called experimental or visionary architects and groups, who emerged as a reaction against the generalized Postwar functionalism, participated extensively in international exchanges and the mediatisation of their thought and research.
 In addition to its ability to conceptualise cultural and anthropological changes at the global level, the group participates fully in this global sphere of exchange.